Updated August 2015

 What follows is not necessarily endorsed by the countries, sources or organisations concerned

-The map above identifies the dates, locations and outcomes (where known) of reported kidnappings of over 90 Westerners, mostly European tourists, ex-pat or aid workers, since the first such event in Algeria in early 2003 until the most recent in Cairo (25).
+The map above identifies the dates, locations and outcomes (where known) of reported kidnappings of over 90 Westerners, mostly European tourists but now increasingly ex-pat oil and aid workers, since the first such event in Algeria in early 2003 until the most recent in Cairo (25).

 In all cases bar 2, 3 and 5 the victims were grabbed by (or passed on to) Islamist militias, including the former Algerian GSPC, since re-named Al Qaeda of the Islamic Maghreb (AQIM) to eventually be released for ransom following lengthy captivity in northern Mali.
 The payment of ransoms is usually denied by the governments concerned, although arrangements are usually made via third parties to actually deliver the cash.
 During the Gaddafi era, the Libyan state was one such conduit.

 ‘AQIM’ or even ‘AQ’ has become a shorthand for the various jihadist groups (including MUJAO) who until early 2013 roamed free in northern Mali with little resistance from the Malian government.
 Some may since have regrouped in southern Libya, but such convenient abbreviations rather play into their hands.
 Many of these groups compete with each other for influence and a share of the gains from people- and drug smuggling as well as extortion and kidnapping in the region.
 Some have now separated from AQIM and re-affiliated themselves with the even more brutal IS (see below).

-To date, excluding In Amenas (#20), 11 hostages have died or been killed in captivity.
+To date, excluding In Amenas (#20) and al Ghazi (#23), 11 hostages have died or been killed in captivity.
 In other connected incidents, French civilians were killed in Mauritania (Aleg, December 2007, right), an American was killed in Nouakchott (June 2009), another in Egypt, August 2014 (suppressed at the time), over a dozen Western tourists died in the Marrakech bombing of 2011 and another 21 were shot in Tunis in March 2015.